-Mapping of balanced chromosomal rearrangements (BCR) to identify and characterize novel disease and phenotype genes, regulatory domains (Topological Associating Domains (TADs) of disease genes and novel genetic mechanisms.
-Characterization of germline chromothripsis.
-Functional studies of non-coding RNA genes.
+The research focus of Tommerup Group is mapping of balanced chromosomal rearrangements (BCR) to identify and characterize novel disease and phenotype genes, regulatory domains (Topological Associating Domains (TADs) of disease genes and novel genetic mechanisms.
+Characterization of germline chromothripsis and functional studies of non-coding RNA genes.

 - Coordination of International Breakpoint Mapping Consortium (2014-), involving >100 diagnostic cytogenetic laboratories from >50 countries/6 continents. ·